Lines now closed

 Enrol Now

-learndirect is the leading UK distance learning provider, which has recently launched a course faculty dedicated to mental health education.
+learndirect is the leading UK distance learning provider, which has a course faculty dedicated to mental health education.
 Find out more about getting the knowledge you need to become a Mental Health Support Worker by calling our Course Advisors on 01202 006 464 or contact us online.
-Alternatively, you can click below to explore the online training courses we offer to help you support others with their mental health challenges.
+Alternatively, you can click below to explore the online training courses we offer to help you support others with their mental health challenges in our faculty brochure.

 Become a mental health support worker learndirect